Understanding Society

 Stand Out Beauty Attracts Attention

 Most of the time, you hardly notice other people.
 You will just walk past them in the street.
 Even for the dedicated people-watcher, the vast majority of those surveyed are quickly overlooked and soon forgotten.
-Plain, ordinary and common makes them uninteresting and unremarkable.
-But every so often you will see someone who captures your…
+Plain, ordinary and common make them uninteresting and unremarkable.
+But every so often, you will see someone who captures your…

 • Taxation by Stealth – How to Hide the Burden?